 Monitoring and reviewing regional goals on a bi-monthly basis.

-Utilizing various MMEP databases that are used to not only document activity, but conduct data analysis to ensure that time and effort are being directed in the most effective manner.
+Utilizing various MMEP databases that are used to not only document activity but conduct data analysis to ensure that time and effort are being directed in the most effective manner.
 All ID&R plans are data driven.

 Analyzing data from the state to identify trends in the agricultural/fishing industries, as well as population demographics.